 1. Define Roles

 After talking to dozens of sales and marketing over the last few months, we’ve realized that every team does things a little different.
-Sometimes marketing manages scheduling meetings before the big event, sometimes it is sales.
+Sometimes marketing handles scheduling meetings before the big event, sometimes it is sales.
 Sometimes sales follows up, sometimes it is marketing.
 Sometimes it doesn’t matter who does things, just as long as they get done.

 All of that is a little chaotic and sometimes tiny details get overlooked or the teams don’t communicate and stay siloed right up until the big day.

 That’s why it’s crucial to define exact roles between your sales and marketing teams and ensure consistent communication.

 Some examples of questions to answer when defining event roles are:

 - Who is in charge of creating landing pages to drive more meetings?

 - Who is in charge of cold email reach out to event attendees?

 - Who is in charge of actually attending these meetings at the event?

 Of course there are many more and each event has unique needs, but answering these questions helps clarify exactly what the sales and marketing teams are responsible for before, during, and after the event takes place, and sets them up for cohesive success.